 What happens if I park for longer than 3 hours?

-- During the summer, the focus will be offering education about available off-street parking.
-Enforcement of the new Traffic Bylaw will not begin until September.
-A violation could lead to a warning, a ticket or your vehicle being towed.
+The focus is to offer education about available off-street parking, however a violation could lead to a warning, a ticket or your vehicle being towed.

 I work all day downtown.
-Where am I supposed to park?
+Where can I park?

-- Parking spots are available in the public lots off Macleod Trail by Town Hall and on the CP Rail lands.
-Parking maps and handouts will be available at businesses, Visitor Information Centre and on the Town’s website.
+Parking spots are available in the public lots off Macleod Trail by Town Hall and on the CP Rail lands.
+Downtown parking maps are available at businesses, Visitor Information Centre.

 What if I need help finding a parking spot?

-- You can ask any Town staff working in the downtown area for help.
-They will be doubling as parking ambassadors while carrying out other duties, to answer questions and assist people with finding parking spots.
-A map is also available on the Town website showing all available parking in the area.
+If you see Town staff working in the downtown area please ask them for help.
+While carrying out other duties, our friendly staff are always happy to answer questions and assist people with finding parking spots.

 What effect will this have on accessible parking?